Giving a First Phone

 — Said no one ever

 There is a growing global movement fueled by the work of Jonathan Haidt to delay app-loaded smartphones and social media until high school.
-ScreenSense is mobilizing a community-based movement in Marin County, CA, to unite parents who want to reclaim a phone-free childhood.
+ScreenSense is mobilizing Kids IRL, a community-based movement in Marin County, CA, to unite parents who want to reclaim a phone-free childhood.

 ScreenSense_Icon_RGB.png